Germany's soft-spoken Klose sets scoring record

 Standing 1.82 metres tall, Klose is almost unstoppable in the air and is known for his superb timing and leaping ability having worked hard to develop those skills.

-He has been consistently lethal in front of goal in his four World Cups and contributing to his record-breaking tally has been the fact he has played in 23 matches due to Germany having reached the final and semi-finals twice each in that time.
+He has been consistently lethal in front of goal in the last three World Cups and contributing to his record-breaking tally has been the fact he has played in 23 matches due to Germany having reached the final and semi-finals twice in that time.

 While he is for the most part understated, Klose used to let loose with a spectacular somersault earlier in his career to celebrate important goals.
 It was a trick he stopped performing until he did it again after equalling Ronaldo's record.